cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 In a wireless network, when a wireless access point (WAP) sends an authentication request to a [Terminal Access Controller Access-Control System Plus](https://www.ciscopress.com/articles/article.asp?p=422947&seqNum=4) (**TACACS+**) server, it is likely that the **entire request packet** will be encrypted to protect the confidentiality and integrity of the request.

+**TACACS+** is a protocol used to authenticate and authorize users accessing network devices, such as routers and switches.
+When a WAP sends an authentication request to a **TACACS+** server, the request typically includes the user's credentials and other information about the session.

+Encrypting the authentication request helps to ensure that this sensitive information is not visible to unauthorized parties who may be able to intercept the request.
+At the same time, it is being transmitted over the network.
+It also helps prevent tampering with the request or replacing it with a malicious request of their own.

+Several encryption methods may be used to encrypt the authentication request, such as **SSL**/**TLS** or **IPSec**.
+The specific encryption method used may depend on the configuration of the **TACACS+** server and the capabilities of the WAP.

 #### _At simple explanation (TACACS+)_

 TACACS+ is a security protocol used for authentication and access control to network devices such as routers and switches.